 This story/video on Adoption.com titled the “Boy Who Begged to Be Adopted Now Thriving with His Forever Family” eventually found his family with his caseworker who encompasses the very meaning of giving a family to a child.

 There are countless forever family stories that end happily ever after.
-There are also those we read about in the paper that are not sad and in some cases horrifying.
+There are also those we read about in the paper that is not sad and in some cases horrifying.
 The difference between the success stories vs. the latter is that of commitment—that which stretches far beyond the initial understanding of what those involved expected adoption would be vs. the undertaking of what committing to a family really is.
 And it’s not always easy.

 The article, “Bonding and Attachment: When It Goes Right,” provides the reader with a better understanding of the difference between bonding and attachment and how this is important to the well-being of the adoptive family from infancy through to toddlerhood.
 Adoption.com’s Attachment and Bonding Forum provides helpful threads and posts concerning adoption from infancy through teen years.
 While, the article “How to Know If Fostering Older Children Is Right for You,” poses clear and honest questions to potential parents considering adopting older children.